jpmorganchase/modular/docs/commands/lint.md

 changed, calculated comparing the current state of the git repository with the branch specified by `compareBranch` or, if `compareBranch` is not set, with the default branch.

-`--compareBranch <branch>`: Specify the comparison branch used to determine which files have changed when using the `changed` option.
-If this option is used without `changed`, the command will fail.